-Umeed-e-Noor (UEN) is a nonprofit, charitable organization registered in 1995 under the Voluntary and Social Agencies Ordinance 1961 of the Govt. of Pakistan.
-Located in Sector H-8/1, Islamabad, it provides a wide range of services to special needs children focusing on those with hearing impairment, physical and cognitive/intellectual disabilities.
-UeN provides an environment where special needs children can learn to maximize their potential and attain a degree of independence, self-reliance, and confidence to become active and accepted members of society.
-UEN has gained an excellent reputation among stakeholders and is a trusted partner for parents of special needs children.
-Umeed-e-Noor has the potential to become a hub of excellence at the national level expanding its expertise and outreach further across Pakistan.
-Special Education: Children are referred to UEN by doctors
+Umeed-e-Noor (UEN) is a nonprofit organization, registered in 1995 under the Voluntary and Social Agencies Ordinance 1961 of the Govt. of Pakistan.
+Located in Sector H-8/1, Islamabad, it provides a wide range of services to children with hearing impairment, physical and cognitive/intellectual disabilities.
+UeN goal is to provide an environment where special needs children can learn to maximize their potential and attain a degree of independence, self-reliance, and confidence to become active and accepted members of society.

 Environment and Climate Change Program